-4.13.1 LEDs at Power-On
+4.12.1 L1 LED at Power-On

-On power-on, the front panel LEDs, including the general purpose input output (GPIO) LEDs, progress through a sequence indicating that the operating system has booted and the radio application software is starting.
-The Power LED is not under software control.
-The progress is described in [Table 4-3](#).
+On power-on, the L1 LED progresses through a sequence indicating that the operating system has booted and the radio application software is starting.
+The Power LED (L2) is not under software control.
+The progress is described in [4.12](#).